Electronic-Mango/reddit-fastapi-api/README.md

 docker compose up -d --build
 ```

-Compose allows using `custom_settings.yml` in project root for custom configuration, like [Reddit app ID and secret](#reddit-app-&-required-parameters) without modifying project files.
+Compose allows using `custom_settings.yml` in project root for custom configuration, like [Reddit app ID and secret](#reddit-app--required-parameters) without modifying project files.
-By default this file will be loaded into the image, along with all `.yml` files from the project root.
+By default, this file will be loaded into the image, along with all `.yml` files from the project root.

 You can get around this by modifying value of `CUSTOM_SETTINGS_PATH` in `docker-compose.yml` to point to a file in a mounted volume.